baby-ff/mini-batching-evolution/README.md

 Wright Fisher dynamics with a stochastic genotype-to-fitness map.

 At each generation, each individual picks a random fitness value from a genotype-dependent distribution (*individual mini-batching*).
-This generates an effective noise that can alter the staionary distribution of population states.

-**Question**: can stochasticity deriving from mini-batching help generalization?
-The goal of evolution is to learn about the statistics of environments/prepare for future environment perturbations.

-To answer this question, we compare results with the reference case of a fixed environment given by the average genotype-to-fitness map.
+This generates an effective noise that can alter the stationary distribution of population states.
+We compare the results with a reference process where evolution takes place in a fixed environment given by the average genotype-to-fitness map.

+The simulations can be run from model.ipynb notebook.
+Modify simulation and computing parameters as desired.

+The analysis reported in the manuscript's figures can be run from the model_interface/analysis folder.

+Simualtions adn analysis related to the 3-species case can be run frm the 3species folder.